Create this easy DIY Roasting Forks Cover to protect your RV or camping gear during storage.

 Isn’t this a great idea?
 It is a big improvement over the plastic shopping bag we wrap around the ends of our campfire marshmallow forks.

-Thank you to Amy for sharing this idea with everyone.
+Thank you to Amy for sharing this clever Roasting Forks Case with everyone.

 Do you have a unique camping hack or mod that you would like to have featured here a Let’s Camp Smore?
 See our Mod Squad page and contact us so that you can be featured.
 Steve submitted this Awning Bag Hack.